sleede/fab-manager/doc/elastic_upgrade.md

   The script will try to add 4GB of swap memory if this requirement is detected as missing but this will consume you hard disk space (see below).
 - 1,17GB of free disk space are also required to perform the data migration.
   Please ensure that you'll have enough space, considering the point above.
 The script won't run otherwise.
 - This script will run on any Debian compatible OS (like Ubuntu) and on MacOS X, on any other systems you'll need to perform the upgrade yourself manually.
+- If your ElasticSearch instance uses replicas shards, you can't use this script and you must perform a manual upgrade.

 Once you've understood all the points above, you can run the migration script with the following: